kubernetes-sigs/cluster-api-provider-aws/docs/proposal/20260425-opentelemetry-tracing-support.md

 However, this approach may generate excessive spans and introduce noise.
 Instead we can also create spans for important AWS API Calls For Ex- `CreateInstance`

-To address this we can manually trace instrument important AWS operations such as CreateInstance or DeleteLoadBalancer etc.

 ### Functions to Trace
 We start tracing our controllers from Reconcile function and then trace function which are most relevant for us